esuriddick/Programming/R/Tree Diagram/README.md

 * <code>overall_prob</code>: it should always be defined as <code>FALSE</code> for the nodes classified as <code>start</code> or <code>terminal</code>.
 * <code>prob_rank</code>: determines the ranking of the probabilities (e.g., which one is the highest, second highest and so on).
 It should always be set to <code>NA</code>.
 In the function <code>MakeTree</code>, this variable is automatically filled for the <code>terminal</code> nodes.

-<code>MakeTree</code>: draws a tree diagram based on 4 arguments, namely:
+<code>MakeTree</code>: creates a tree diagram image based on 4 arguments, namely:
 * <code>df</code>: the dataframe with the data created according to the function <code>AddNode</code>.
 By default, the value assigned in the code to this dataframe is <code>data</code>.
 * <code>display_level</code>: the amount of levels of the tree to be displayed.
 By default, the maximum available number of levels are considered (<code>max(data$tree_level)</code>).
 * <code>show_rank</code>: whether to show the ranking of the probabilities underlying the intersection of the events (that is, the probability of reaching a specific <code>overall</code> node).